1 Tissue types

 A new login page will appear.

-Select the “Guest option” and login.
+Select the “GUEST ACCESS” to login.

-Practice going back and forth.
+Practice going back and forth between the different magnifications.

 1-2 Epithelium